Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: The ML Estimator of the ROC

-\section{Area Under the ML ROC Curve}
+\subsection{Area Under the ML ROC Curve}

-The area under $\ROCML$, which we denote by $\AUCML$, is a natural candidate for an estimator of $\AUC$, the area under $\ROC$ for the BHT.
-An expression for it is given in the following proposition.
+The area under $\ROCML$, \iftoggle{trimmer}{denoted}{which we denote} by $\AUCML$, is a natural candidate for an estimator of $\AUC$, the area under $\ROC$ \iftoggle{trimmer}{.}{ for the BHT.} An expression for it is given in the following proposition.
 Let $\lambda_n$ be defined as in Corollary~\ref{cor:ML_estimator_alt} and for $i, i'\in [n]$, let

 with the following understanding.
-Recall that if $R_i=0$ for some $i\in [n]$ then $\lambda_n > 0$, so the denominator in $T_{i,i'}$ is always strictly positive.
-Also recall that if $R_i=\infty$ for some $i\in [n]$ then $\lambda_n < 1$, and the following is based on continuity: If $R_i=R_{i'}=\infty$ set $T_{i,i'}=0$.
-If $R_i < R_{i'}=\infty$, set $T_{i,i'} = \frac 1 {2(\lambda_n + (1-\lambda_n)R_i)(1-\lambda_n)}$.
+Recall that if $R_i=0$ for some $i\in [n]$ then $\lambda_n < 1$, so the denominator in $T_{i,i'}$ is always strictly positive.
+Also recall that if $R_i=\infty$ for some $i\in [n]$ then $\lambda_n > 0$, and the following is based on continuity: If $R_i=R_{i'}=\infty$ set $T_{i,i'}=0$.
+If $R_i < R_{i'}=\infty$, set $T_{i,i'} = \frac 1 {2(1 - \lambda_n + \lambda_nR_i)\lambda_n}$.

 \begin{prop} \begin{enumerate} \item The area under $\ROCML$ is given by

 \item The estimator $\AUCML$ is consistent: $\AUCML \to \AUC$ a.s.\ as $n\to\infty$. \item Let $R, R'$ be independent random variables and use $\E_0$ to denote expectation when they both have CDF $F_0$.
 Then